Enhanced Nursing Practice - Clinical and Critical Care

 Each semester or course is a prerequisite for the following semester or course.
 Some courses also have co-requisites (see Course Outlines for detail).

 A student must have completed all previous semester's courses to be promoted to the next semester.
+Individual situations will be reviewed by program coordinator and associate-chair.

 Promotion occurs after exam week, outside of the academic calendar.
 Students must be available during this week if eligible for any supplemental work.
 Checking College email is required.
 Failure to reply/attend will result in unsuccessful completion of course(s)/semester/program.